Marie-Aude Murail

-Marie-Aude Murail (born May 6, 1954) is a French writer.
-She is best known for her numerous children and teen novels that go over a wide range of subjects including homosexuality and serious illnesses.
+Marie-Aude Murail (born 6 May 1954) is a French writer.
+She is best known for her numerous children and teen novels that go over a wide range of subjects including blended families, self-identification, mental health and serious illnesses.
+Her books span first-grade reading to young adult fiction, and include slice of life drama and comedy, detective novels and thrillers, fantasy and historical novels.

 Her father, Gerard Murail, is a poet and her mother, Marie-Thérèse Barrois, a journalist.
-One of her brothers and her younger sister also write : Lorris Murail and Elvire Murail, aka Moka.
+One of her brothers and her younger sister also write: Lorris Murail and Elvire Murail, aka Moka.
 Her other older brother, Tristan Murail is a music composer.

-In 1973, she married Pierre Robert, an INSEE bureaucrat, with whom she had three children, Benjamin (1977), Charles (1987) and Constance (1994).
+In 1973, she married Pierre Robert, an INSEE bureaucrat, with whom she has three children, Benjamin (1977), Charles (1987) and Constance (1994).

 Biography

 Murail was born in Le Havre in 1954 and has been writing since she was twelve years old.